fotock/launcher3/README.md

 Feel free to fork and use this as a base project for any launchers you might want to make in the future.
 I will try to keep it up with the latest changes from Google.

+## Customizations:
+1. Font family: from condensed to light;

 [Launcher3 Code](https://android.googlesource.com/platform/packages/apps/Launcher3/)